top of page

 Mental health, much like physical health, benefits immensely from early attention.
 Just as regular check-ups with a pediatrician help catch physical issues before they escalate, early mental health support can provide young individuals with the coping skills, emotional resilience, and self-awareness needed to navigate life’s challenges.

 Research shows that half of all mental health conditions begin by age 14, and three-quarters by age 24.
-Despite this, many young people struggle in silence, unsure of how to express their feelings, or afraid of stigma.
+Despite this, many young people struggle in silence, unsure of how to express their feelings or afraid of stigma.
 By introducing therapy earlier—before a crisis hits—we can help prevent these struggles from developing into long-term mental health conditions.

 Child in School